 The project map below indicates where sewer repair work may occur in the South Portland-Burlingame Sewer Repair Project.
 Environmental Services is inspecting the sewer system at these location to determine pipe and manhole conditions, system needs and capacity, sewer connection issues, and other factors that will help engineers design the project.
 For information about the Hillsdale Sewer Repair Projects, click here.

 Adjacent Projects in Southwest Portland

 This area of Southwest Portland will see several sewer repair and stormwater improvement projects over the next few years.
-Two other large-scale sewer repair projects adjacent to this Hillsdale project are identified on the map below, including Council Crest-Homestead and Hillsdale projects.
-These projects are in the early stages of planning and webpages will be developed soon.
+Two other large-scale sewer repair projects adjacent to this South Portland-Burlingame project are identified on the map below, including Council Crest-Homestead and Hillsdale projects.
+These projects are in the early stages of planning.
+A webpage for Council Crest-Homestead will be developed later this year.